Battery Worries?

 It’s got plenty of data and functions on hand too.
 Big favourite is the alarm for preset battery levels.
 Thankfully, I’ve not had them go off yet.
 But in the three times I’ve gone to wrench on the bike, the app readings have matched the bike’s voltmeter. 👍

-This had for an interesting and simple stress reliever I hope will keep on doing so for many years.
+This makes for an interesting and simple stress reliever that I hope will keep on doing so for many years.
 And as it is simple, seems durable and waterproof, it ought to do so.
 I’ll report back on it again at a later as to this.